Cover Story

 At the Beenup project, where an example set of natural capital accounts was drawn up, this full-disclosure and transparency was incredibly important to the community, says Pantelic.

-“The reason the restoration project was so successful is because BHP shared almost all [the] data with the community, which was reluctant at first, but then fully accepted the project,” she says.
+“One of the reasons the Beenup restoration project was successful is the extensive stakeholder engagement that was driving the project from its inception, including transparency and sharing of environmental data with the local community, which was reluctant at first, but then fully accepted the project,” she says.

 Challenges of putting NCA into practice